GRCDEV/ITU_IoT_code/README.md

 # ITU_IoT_code

-Misc code  to be used by students of ITU Internet of Things (IoT) Training Program - FM5: Physical IoT Infrastructure: From Device to Cloud
+Misc code  to be used by students of ITU Internet of Things (IoT) Training Program

-MQTT required library can be found there.
+Fundamental Module 5: Physical IoT Infrastructure: From Device to Cloud